 In 2015, the Caribbean Court of Justice (CCJ) ordered the Belizean government to develop a land registry to classify and exercise traditional governance over Mayan lands.

-In 2016, Belize had 3.8 global hectares of biocapacity per person within its territory, much more than the world average of 1.6 global hectares per person.
-In 2016 Belize used 5.4 global hectares of biocapacity per person.
+In 2016, Belize had 3.8 global hectares of biocapacity per person within its territory, much more than the world average of 1.6 global hectares per person and Belize used 5.4 global hectares of biocapacity per person.
+As a result, Belize is running a biocapacity deficit.

-In 2016, Belize requested assistance from the International Organization for Migration (IOM).
+In 2016, Belize requested assistance from the International Organization for Migration (IOM), which led to the launch of a national migration policy plan.

 In 2016, Simone Biles, a dual citizen of the United States and Belize, won four gold medals at the Rio Summer Olympics.